r4victor/tenthousandmeters/content/blog/python_bts_06.md

 } PyNumberMethods;
 ```

-Now we have two question regarding the `nb_add` slot :
+It seems that the `nb_add` slot is what we're looking for.
+And two questions naturally arise regarding that slot:

 * What is it set to?